vsg-dev/vsgTutorial/2_Foundations/Auxiliary_and_observer_ptr.md

 ## Weak pointers to the rescue

 To address the problem of circular refenences and make easier it keep pointers to objects without retaining ownership, there is catogory of smart pointers - weak pointers.
-Weak pointors hold a poiniter to an object without increment the objects reference count, and when the object gets deleteted all the weak pointers that reference have their pointer invalidated automatically, these weak pointers are paired with strong pointers.
+Weak pointers hold a pointer to an object without incrementing the objects reference count, and when the object gets deleteted all the weak pointers that reference it have their pointer invalidated automatically, these weak pointers are paired with strong pointers.
 The std::shared_ptr<> strong pointer is paired with the std::weak_ptr<> weak pointer.
-For the VulkanSceneGraph the vsg::ref_ptr<> strong pointer is paird with the vsg::observer_ptr<>.
+For the VulkanSceneGraph the vsg::ref_ptr<> strong pointer is paired with the vsg::observer_ptr<>.

 We can now rewirite the Animal example using the vsg::observer_ptr<>: